Galway Girl (Ed Sheeran song): Music video

 On 11 April 2017, Sheeran shot the POV music video for "Galway Girl" in Galway, Ireland, and filmed it himself on a Sony α7S on body-mounted Ikan EC-1 gimbal rigged to a Steadicam vest.
 The video was directed by Jason Koenig, who also directed the music video for "Shape of You", and director of photography Johnny Valencia.
 It was uploaded to Sheeran's official YouTube channel on 3 May 2017.

 The video begins with Sheeran leaving a concert (at the 3 Arena in Dublin) he has just finished playing.
 He goes to a bar where he finds Saoirse Ronan, who is dancing on a table and drinking Guinness beer.
 The two drink beer, dance together, and play darts.
 Sheeran enrages another man at the bar by accidentally hitting him in the back with a dart, and Sheeran and Ronan quickly leave.
 Out in the street, they encounter Irish dancers, stop to listen to a busker, and ride bikes to a tattoo parlor where Sheeran gets a tattoo.
 They return to the bar for more dancing and drinking.
 Sheeran spills beer on the same man he hit with a dart earlier, and gets knocked out, but wakes up at Ronan's apartment.
 The video concludes with both Sheeran and Ronan on the apartment's rooftop balcony together, looking out over The Long Walk and Galway Bay.

 The video for "Galway Girl" features Irish actress Saoirse Ronan.
 Sheeran was impressed by Ronan's performance in the video, commenting, "She, off-screen, is normal and just like a cool person and as soon as the camera goes on her she just turns...
 It was a really phenomenal thing to watch.
 I've never really seen a young actor or actress that good.
 She's really talented."
 The video also features cameos by several local celebrities, including Irish comedian and presenter Tommy Tiernan, host of The Tommy Tiernan Show.

 Sheeran's new tattoo filmed in the video is misspelled "Galway Grill", which Sheeran said was the result of a prank by Ronan.
+Sheeran later clarified that the misspell was planned.